AmazonCloudHub-aws/aws-order-processing-automation/README.md

 ![aws](https://github.com/dhamsey3/aws-s3-lambda-dynamodb-terraform/assets/73405591/f4259100-777e-482c-96d2-28a668abff26)

-# AWS Infrastructure Setup with Terraform
+# AWS E-commerce Order Processing Solution Infrastructure Setup with Terraform

 ## Overview

-This repository contains a Terraform configuration to set up a comprehensive AWS infrastructure.
+This project can be used as an automated solution for processing e-commerce orders using AWS services.
+The architecture ensures secure storage, real-time processing, and efficient monitoring of order data.
 The setup includes an S3 bucket for data storage, a Lambda function for data processing, and a DynamoDB table for data persistence.
 Additionally, it configures necessary IAM roles and policies, logging, and monitoring using CloudWatch and SNS.

 ## Table of Contents